for Integrative and Comparative Biology

 of Endocrinology and Immunology

 - Mini-Symposium: Minisymposium in Honor of Marvalee Wake--Vertebrate Morphology

 Student/Postdoctoral Committee Sponsored Workshop - Organized by M. Patricia Morse, Thomas Daniel, Kevin Kelley

 and Joseph Thorn:: Biology As a Way of Knowing (BAWOK).

 Select whether your presentation is to be oral only, poster only, or either.
 Checking the "either" box will give the program

 officers greater flexibility.

 Computer projectors will be present in all presenting and practice rooms.
-Please indicate if you will need a video
+Please indicate if you will need a video projector

-presentation will work on the projector that is provided.
+will work on the projector that is provided.

 1 cell differentiation